-Sohu also engages in the others business, which includes sub-licensing of purchased video content to third parties, paid subscription services, and interactive broadcasting services.
-Revenues generated by Sohu from the others business are classified as others revenues in our consolidated statements of comprehensive income.
+Sohu also engages in the other business, which consists primarily of interactive broadcasting services, sub-licensing of purchased video content to third parties, paid subscription services, the filming business, and mobile-related services.
+Revenues generated by Sohu from the other business are classified as other revenues in our consolidated statements of comprehensive income.